GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/ideas.md

 > Here are some ideas to get you started...

 # RTX Autonomous Vehicle Competition
 GW has participated in an autonomous drone competition since 2023-2024.
 Each year the competition presents a new contest for students to build one or more drones to overcome challenges.
 This is an **interdisciplinary project** that will span CS, ECE, and MAE.
 The CS team will primarily be responsible for developing the software to control the drones.
 GW will then take the drones to a competition to see how we perform compared to other schools.
-This is a great chance work on a real hardware/software project and build connections with Raytheon/RTX, a major R&D corporation for the US Government.
+This is a great chance work on a real hardware/software project and build connections with Raytheon/RTX, a major R&D corporation for the US Government. **We are looking for ~4 students to fill this project!**

 # Sign Language Communication Aid
 The purpose of this project is to create a system that enables more natural/seamless communication for deaf individuals by capturing and translating sign language into text or voice.
 In addition, create a system for those who do not know sign language to communicate in sign language, making communication more natural and bidirectional.
-This is an **interdiscipinary project** with students in both ECE and CS.
+This is an **interdiscipinary project** with students in both ECE and CS. **We are looking for 1-2 students to join this project!**

+# Underwater Robotic Systems
+The project aims to develop an underwater robotic system that may be used in combating multiple environmentally important issues such as cleaning ocean’s plastic (microplastic) and/or Lionfish detainment.
+Invasive lionfish threaten native fish and the environment in U.S. Atlantic coastal waters.
+Invasive species are capable of causing extinctions of native plants and animals, reducing biodiversity, competing with native organisms for limited resources, and altering habitats (Lionfish link).
+Plastic debris injures and kills fish, seabirds and marine mammals.
+These plastic polymers directly pose a great threat to marine organisms and also indirectly affect the ecosystem by adsorbing other marine pollutants (link 1, link 2).
+Eventually, people’s health is at risk as the consumer of these sea animals.
+The project will seek to build an underwater robot capable of identifying problems such as these.
+This is an **interdiscipinary project** with students in both ECE and CS. **We are looking for 1-2 students to join this project!**

 # Distraction Free Commuting Productivity/Entertainment
 Create an application to make my hour long commute more productive or fun.
 The application should be designed for someone driving a car so it must be entirely audio based and be designed to limit distractions while still giving the driver something entertaining/useful to do.